New Territory is open for applications from Friday 8 March until Friday 22 March 2019.

-The ACT Writers Centre is excited to partner with the National Library of Australia, The Street Theatre and the Canberra Writers Festival on NEW TERRITORY: Adventures in arts writing.
-NEW TERRITORY is a program that is committed to developing a deeper conversation about the arts: why we make art, how do we engage in art, and to what end?
+The ACT Writers Centre is excited to again partner with the National Library of Australia, The Street Theatre and the Canberra Writers Festival on NEW TERRITORY: adventures in arts writing.
+Now in its third year, NEW TERRITORY is a program that’s committed to developing a deeper conversation about the arts: why we make art, how do we engage in art, and to what end?
 We aim to develop the arts writers, thinkers and provocateurs of the future.

 ‘We’re thrilled to partner in this program directly supporting the professional development of the voices of the next generation of ACT-based arts-culture bloggers under the mentorship of the fabulous Sue Terry of Whispering Gums.
 This initiative directly addresses our desire to extend, deepen, and diversify cultural conversation in our region around creative process, people, and projects and to extend connections between audiences, artists, and conversationalists through an approach embracing complexity, nuance, ambiguity and curiosity’ – Caroline Stacey, Artistic Director and CEO of The Street Theatre.

 NEW TERRITORY provides an opportunity for two emerging ACT-region writers to attend events at the National Library of Australia, the Canberra Writers Festival and the ACT Writers Centre, as well as creative development sessions, rehearsals and performances at The Street Theatre.
 They then document/explore/critique the experience for the ACT Writers Centre’s Capital Letters blog.
 The program, which will run from April to November 2019, includes a mentorship with prominent ACT arts writer Sue Terry from the Whispering Gums blog.